 When it comes to replacing your roof or constructing a new one, asphalt shingles are the one of the most affordable options you can choose.
 This common roofing type has grown more versatile over the years, ranging in colors and styles that can mimic the look of premium roofing options.
-While it may not have the lifespan or aesthetic character of a metal roof, slate shingles, or clay tiles, an asphalt roof will offer reliable durability on a budget.
+While it may not have the lifespan or aesthetic character of a metal roof, slate shingles, or clay roof tiles, an asphalt roof will offer reliable durability on a budget.

 While asphalt may seem like the no-nonsense option, remember that roofing your home is a sizeable and costly project no matter what material you choose.
 That’s why you’ll want to consider factors other than up-front cost as you move forward.
 For example, the lifespan of an asphalt roof is 15 to 30 years, whereas other roofing types can last more than half a century while providing greater energy efficiency to an already energy-optimized home.

 If you decide that asphalt shingles are the best choice for your home’s roofing, here are the costs you can typically expect:

 The amount of materials needed will depend on the area of your roof as well as its characteristics.
 Asphalt roofing costs between $1.50 to $28 per square foot, not including any additional materials.
 The price will also depend on whether you choose architectural or three-tab shingles.
 Architectural shingles are more durable and give a more dynamic aesthetic, but they’re also more expensive than the flat, single-layer three-tab.

 If you opt for organic mat-based shingles over the typical fiberglass roofing shingles (both are types of asphalt roofing), the price will increase somewhat.
 However, before you write off organic mat-based shingles due to the greater expense, consider that they are made partly from recycled materials and contain more asphalt than the fiberglass alternative.
 Both of these factors make organic shingles more eco-friendly, as well as more rugged and able to withstand wear and tear.